The Resistance

 resilience—an unstudied means

-of communication all their own, refusing
+of connection all their own, refusing

 to be silently disposed.
 Down

-at the mailbox the stories click into place
+at the mailbox stories click into place

-like the faded clichés on the church
+like the Hell-thick clichés on the church

-signs.
-If the world may yet be saved
+that if the world may yet be saved

 it will not be in a lab or at the end